-Sections 88(2)(c) of the Classification Act requires the Classification Office to receive inquiries and complaints concerning the operation of the classification system.
+Section 88(2)(c) of the Classification Act requires the Classification Office to receive inquiries and complaints concerning the operation of the classification system.

-Sections 46H of the Classification Act requires the Classification Office to receive and respond to complaints concerning warnings on video on-demand content.
-Timeliness performance is reported under Activity 5.8.
+Sections 46H of the Classification Act requires the Office to receive and respond to complaints concerning warnings on video on-demand content.

-QUAN NTITY Estimates

-3.1 Inquiries and Complaints answered 250 - 350 each year

-QUAL ITY Targets

-3.2 Responses to "request for feedback" on inquiries and complaints service are "Satisfied with service".
-80%
+QUAN ІТІТҮ Estimates 3.1 Inquiries and Complaints answered.
+250 - 350 each year QUAL ΙТΥ Targets 3.2 Responses to "request for feedback" on inquiries and complaints service are "Satisfied with service".
+80% TIMEL LINESS 3.3 Inquiries and Complaints responded to promptly.
+80% within five working days 100% within 20 working days

-TIME LINESS

-3.3 Inquiries and Complaints responded to promptly 80% within five working days

-100% within 20 working days